brookshelley/brookshelley.github.com/movies.md

     everyone has had a chance to see the copious softcore sex scenes, and confusing "american man" football rituals.

+63. **Okja**

+    A sometimes cute, sometimes very grim movie about the evils of capitalism and factory farming.
+The protagonist is the cutest, and is really giving her all in every scene, and Paul Dano and Jake Gylenhall manage to not spoil the movie with their characters.
+Steven Yuen is pretty great, and Tilda Swinton continues in her consistent "I'm definitely not an alien in human skin" character from movies of yore.

 ## 2016

 1. **Nine Lives**